zoldax/PulseQueryViewer/README.md

 ## 📥 Inputs
-- A JSON file exported from QRadar containing the query results.
+- A JSON QRadar Pulse Dashboard file exported from QRadar.

 ## 📤 Outputs
 - Console output of the parsed data with color-coded information.